ishangoof/react-native-app-poc/README.md

 app.js file and few folders with specific components for guess number game with styling & icons.
 How to use :
 One can just download/clone the zip and use the code present in app.js and the remaining folder in their react-native setup to check the functionality.

+version :**0.0.5**  contains:
+app.js file and few folders with specific components for guess number game with Responsive and Orientational Styling for Android and Ios.
+How to use :
+One can just download/clone the zip and use the code present in app.js and the remaining folder in their react-native setup to check the functionality.